kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 # Installing Kaltura on RedHat Linux
 This guide describes installation of an all-in-one Kaltura server and applies to all major RH based Linux distros including Fedora Core, RHEL, CentOS, etc.
+Note that supported
-Soon this document will be extended to include cluster deployment by specific server-roles/groups.
+While already supported by the code, this document doesn't yet provide cluster instructions.
+Cluster deployment by specific server-roles/groups will soon be added.

 Note for testers using VMWare: You can find solid VMWare images for CentOS and Fedora at: http://www.thoughtpolice.co.uk/vmware/.